argoproj-archive/argo-site/docs/cli_reference.md

 <td>

-A list of IPv4 CIDRs, separated by space, to be authorized to access the cluster.
-If the IP you used to access the cluster is not listed, it will be added to the list when we create the cluster, but removed from cluster's security groups after cluster is installed.
+<p>A list of IPv4 CIDRs, separated by space, to be authorized to access the cluster.
+If the IP you used to access the cluster is not listed, it will be added to the list when we create the cluster, but removed from cluster's security groups after cluster is installed.</p>

-One or more IP ranges that can access the Argo cluster you create.
-Typically, you add the IP addresses that your company uses.
+<p>One or more IP ranges that can access the Argo cluster you create.
+Typically, you add the IP addresses that your company uses.</p>

-Multiple valid IP addresses in the Classless Inter-Domain Routing (CIDR) scheme.
-After you enter a CIDR, press `enter` to confirm.
+<p>Multiple valid IP addresses in the Classless Inter-Domain Routing (CIDR) scheme.
+After you enter a CIDR, press `enter` to confirm.</p>

-TIP: Obtain a list of company-approved IP addresses that can be used as valid values for the Trusted CIDR field before you enter any value(s).
+<p>TIP: Obtain a list of company-approved IP addresses that can be used as valid values for the Trusted CIDR field before you enter any value(s).</p>

 </td>

 <td>

-1.1.1.1/32
+1.1.1.1/32<br/>

-2.2.2.2/32
+2.2.2.2/32<br/>

-3.3.3.0/24
+3.3.3.0/24<br/>

 Default: 0.0.0.0/0